 - Insuring that adequate records are maintained on all graduate students in the department, group, or school, and supplying relevant information as requested by the dean.

-- Assisting the dean of Graduate Studies in the application of university regulations governing graduate students, graduate study, and graduate courses.
+- Assisting the dean of the Graduate Division in the application of university regulations governing graduate students, graduate study, and graduate courses.

-- Advising the chair of the department and the dean of Graduate Studies about developments of the graduate program in the department, group, or school.
+- Advising the chair of the department and the dean of the Graduate Division about developments of the graduate program in the department, group, or school.

 Graduate Student Association

 The Graduate Student Association (GSA) is the officially recognized graduate student government at UC San Diego.
-It represents all graduate and medical students—including those at Scripps Institution of Oceanography, the Graduate School of International Relations and Pacific Studies, Rady School of Management, the School of Medicine, and the Skaggs School of Pharmacy and Pharmaceutical Sciences—in academic, administrative, campus, and university matters.
-The GSA council, composed of six executive officers and representatives from each department, group, and school, nominates graduate student representatives for appointment to campus governing bodies and committees, including the Graduate Council, the Registration Fee committee, and the Systemwide Student Body Presidents’ Council.
+It represents all graduate and medical students—including those at Scripps Institution of Oceanography, the School of Global Policy and Strategy, Rady School of Management, the School of Medicine, and the Skaggs School of Pharmacy and Pharmaceutical Sciences—in academic, administrative, campus, and university matters.
+The GSA council, composed of six executive officers and representatives from each department, group, and school, nominates graduate student representatives for appointment to campus governing bodies and committees, including the Graduate Council, the Student Fee Advisory Committee, and the Systemwide Student Body Presidents’ Council.
 The GSA also sponsors projects and social activities designed to improve the academic and social lives of students.
 Meetings are open to all graduate, Skaggs School, and School of Medicine students.

 For more information, contact the GSA at (858) 534-6504 or see Graduate Student Association.